 eBooks: eBooks are online books in certain formats like EPUB or mobi available for sale only online.
 Kindle Direct Publishing also offers this service.
 Many self-published authors rely on eBook sales for their livelihood.
 Readers who will not spend on a paperback or hardback might be willing to invest in an eBook given its price.
 Readers can’t differentiate between eBooks from traditional publishers and new publishers based on the way they look on an e-reader.
 This means that your book will stand on its own merit.

 Once you have decided whether you want a PoD book or an eBook, you will need to decide on the marketing of your book.
 As with the other steps, you can do this yourself with some research on the internet or you can hire experts.
 You can rely on proven strategies such as automated mailing lists, price promotions, and online advertising.

 Nowadays, social media plays a big role in the marketing of any book.
 This is the time to engage your personal friends and follower lists on Facebook, Instagram, Twitter, and Medium.
 Some traditional publishers also rely on authors to engage in social media.
 The more followers you have, the higher the influence you wield and the more likely your book will sell.

 The cost of publication

 You can self-publish a book for a wide variety of budgets.
 The budget depends on you.
 The average cost of self-publishing your book is $1,500 – $2,000 (4) depending on which services you opt for.
-For editing, illustrating, designing, and marketing, you will spend the most amount of money.
+The cost of self-publishing a book will include editing, illustrating, designing, and marketing where you will spend the most amount of money.
 Many platforms allow you to publish your book freely.
 The total cost changes from author to author.

 Royalties from self-publishing are higher than from traditional publishing.